bertilmuth/being-samples/greetuser/README.md

 The service implementation answers the GET request with the response defined by the [aggregate behavior](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java)'s `responseMessage()` method.

 Use POST requests for commands.
-The JSON must contain a `@type` property with simple class name of command, e.g. `ChangeGreetingText`.
+The JSON must contain a `@type` property with the simple class name of a command, e.g. `ChangeGreetingText`.

 Example: